michaelkolesidis/javascript-software-synthesizer/README.md

 # License
 [MIT License](https://opensource.org/licenses/MIT)

+# Sponsors
+None, yet!
+We will to add way more features for that.

 # Special Thanks To
 * [Mohammed Amine Grid](https://github.com/mohammed-amine-grid), for his guidance and dedication throughout this journey.